IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Simulation Evaluation Results

 From these two maps, we observe that the long-horizon planner excels in environments with clustered information where reasoning over long horizons is essential to avoid myopic choices and balance the allocation of budget.
-The short-horizon planner does perform well in environments with densely distributed information, where following local gradients of information gain can lead to effective solutions.
-These findings suggest that the impact of the planning horizon on system performance can be environment-dependent.
+The short-horizon planner performs well in environments with densely distributed information, where following local gradients of information gain can lead to effective solutions.
+These findings suggest that the impact of the planning horizon on system performance depend on the environment.
 In our testing framework and applications, planning over the entire budget typically yields the best results, as our prior belief maps often feature clustered regions of high information gain.